shashankbhosagi/setup-nas-blog/README.md

 # NAS

+Tip : first do installation while connected to wifi then after installation use ethernet, I just faced a problem :).
+I installed on ethernet connected but after installation it was not connecting...

 ## What is a Nas ?!
 NAS stands for Network Attached Storage.
 It's a type of dedicated file storage device that provides local-area network (LAN) nodes with file-based shared storage through a standard Ethernet connection.
 In simpler terms, a NAS device is like a specialized, high-capacity hard drive that is connected to your network and can be accessed by multiple devices.